coderTanisha22/Smart-Code-Autocomplete-Engine-DSA-Project/README.md

 # Smart Code Autocomplete Engine (C++)

-The Smart Code Autocomplete Engine is a C++ project designed to suggest intelligent code completions in real time — similar to how modern IDEs like VS Code or IntelliJ offer autocomplete suggestions.
+The Smart Code Autocomplete Engine is a C++ project designed to suggest intelligent code completions in interactively — similar to how modern IDEs like VS Code or IntelliJ offer autocomplete suggestions.
 It applies core Data Structures and Algorithms (DSA) concepts such as Tries, Heaps, and LRU (Least Recently Used) caching to efficiently predict the next most probable code tokens based on user input frequency and context.

 ## Idea